 “Scientific Marxism” (with its hundred million plus death toll) certainly drove some of this, but the big wave of Marxism came when the philosophy of science was much stronger than it is now, and serious scientists dismissed the Marxist claims something of a dangerous joke.

 And so I’d like to explain the other corruptions of science.
 In other words, I’d like to explain why we are right to treat “the science” that is promoted by all things large and loud as inherently suspect.

 We all know that politicians are liars and thieves.
 They way they convince people to vote for them is to portray their opponents as horribly evil.
 It is the lesser monster who wins elections, not the candidate who is demonstrably good.

 And so, politics taking over scientific funding has spread this rot into the labs and offices controlling scientific research.
-I’ll spare you details (more or less every scientists can tell horror stories), and merely say that the barbarians now lord it over the scientists… and far too many scientists have turned into junior barbarians.
+I’ll spare you details (more or less every scientists can tell horror stories), and merely say that political types now lord it over the scientists.

 The desperate succumb, the brave are expelled.

 A Refuge For The Emotionally Scarred

 Please consider this insightful passage from Eric Hoffer’s The Ordeal of Change: